Snettisham: Correct pronunciation

+Etymology

 The village's name means 'Snaet's/Sneti's homestead/village'.

+Geographical and historical overview

 The civil parish has an area of 28.03 km2 and in the 2001 census had a population of 2374 in 1097 households.
 For the purposes of local government, the parish falls within the district of King's Lynn and West Norfolk.
-The Civil Parish population had increased to 2,570 at the 2011 Census.
+The population of the civil parish had increased to 2,570 by 2011 and to 2,710 by 2021.

+St Mary's Church in the village has a 172 ft high spire, a landmark for ships in The Wash.
+The church is a Grade I listed building.
+Nikolaus Pevsner called it "perhaps the most exciting 14th-century Decorated church in Norfolk".
+It served as the model for Christ Church Cathedral in Fredericton, New Brunswick, Canada, built 1845–1853.

+The Snettisham coast is often said to be "where Norfolk stares at Lincolnshire".
+This is because, unlike much of Norfolk's coast where the sea stretches to the horizon, Snettisham looks across the square-mouthed estuary of The Wash at the county of Lincolnshire, only 15 mi away.

-Snettisham RSPB reserve, on the coast of The Wash some 2 mi to the west of Snettisham village, is a nature reserve in the care of the Royal Society for the Protection of Birds.
-It consists of bird lagoons and bird observation hides, including a rotary hide.
+Snettisham RSPB reserve, on the coast of The Wash some 2 mi to the west of the village, is a nature reserve in the care of the Royal Society for the Protection of Birds.
+It consists of bird lagoons and bird-observation hides, including a rotary hide.